syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#NUM!-occurs when the date argument is not a valid number.
+'#NUM!'-occurs when the date argument is not a valid number.

-#VALUE!-occurs when the date argument is not a valid date type.
+'#VALUE!'-occurs when the date argument is not a valid date type.

 #### Days